Agentic AI with Orchestrator-Agent Trust: A Modular Visual Classification Framework with Trust-Aware Orchestration and RAG-Based Reasoning: Abstract

 \section{Abstract}

-{Modern Artificial Intelligence (AI) increasingly relies on multi-agent architectures that blend visual and language understanding.
+Modern Artificial Intelligence (AI) increasingly relies on multi-agent architectures that blend visual and language understanding.
 Yet, a pressing challenge remains: How can we trust these agents especially in zero-shot settings with no fine-tuning?
 We introduce a novel modular Agentic AI visual classification framework that integrates generalist multimodal agents with a non-visual reasoning orchestrator and a Retrieval-Augmented Generation (RAG) module.
 Applied to apple leaf disease diagnosis, we benchmark three configurations: (I) zero-shot with confidence-based orchestration, (II) fine-tuned agents with improved performance, and (III) trust-calibrated orchestration enhanced by CLIP-based image retrieval and re-evaluation loops.
 Using confidence calibration metrics (ECE, OCR, CCC), the orchestrator modulates trust across agents.
 Our results demonstrate a 77.94\% accuracy improvement in the zero-shot setting using trust-aware orchestration and RAG, achieving 85.63\% overall.
 GPT-4o showed better calibration, while Qwen-2.5-VL displayed overconfidence.
 Furthermore, image-RAG grounded predictions with visually similar cases, enabling correction of agent overconfidence via iterative re-evaluation.
 The proposed system separates perception (vision agents) from meta-reasoning (orchestrator), enabling scalable and interpretable multi-agent AI.
-This blueprint is extensible to diagnostics, biology, and other trust-critical domains.
-All models, prompts, results, and system components including the complete software source code are openly released to support reproducibility, transparency, and community benchmarking at \href{https://github.com/Applied-AI-Research-Lab/Orchestrator-Agent-Trust}{our Github page}}
+This blueprint illustrates how Agentic AI can deliver trustworthy, modular, and transparent reasoning, and is extensible to diagnostics, biology, and other trust-critical domains.
+In doing so, we highlight Agentic AI not just as an architecture but as a paradigm for building reliable multi-agent intelligence.
+All models, prompts, results, and system components including the complete software source code are openly released to support reproducibility, transparency, and community benchmarking at our \href{https://github.com/Applied-AI-Research-Lab/Orchestrator-Agent-Trust}{Github} page.